grave-dancer/xtal-medusa/README.md

-# crystal-bath
+# zonular.scotoma
-Video Steganography/Steganalysis for high compressed video files in C++ using DCT and Pixel Value Differencing.
+Data Bending: Video Steganography/Steganalysis for high compressed video files in C++ using DCT and Pixel Value Differencing.

-Hides any binary data inside of a video file.
+zonular.scotoma hides any binary data inside of a video file using steganography.
+Changes to the video are undetectable and do not alter the video's file size.
+Stronger embedding strengths result in a scotoma-like blur in the video stream.

 Features functionality for basic error checking.